oguimbal/pgsql-ast-parser/.deno/readme.md

-🏃‍♀️ `pg-sql-parser` is a Postgres SQL syntax parser.
+🏃‍♀️ `pgsql-ast-parser` is a Postgres SQL syntax parser.
 It produces a typed AST tree, covering the most common syntaxes of pgsql.

 **⚠** This parser does not support (yet) PL/pgSQL.
 It might not even cover some funky syntaxes.